Probing Dec-POMDP Reasoning in Cooperative MARL: Conclusion

-An author on this project received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101120726.
-This work was also supported by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding Guarantee 10085198.
+\begin{acks} This project received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101120726.
+This work was also supported by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding Guarantee 10085198. \end{acks}